ponylang/pony-tutorial/expressions/control-structures.md

 Just like `while` loops the value given by a `repeat` loop is the value of the expression within the loop on the last iteration and `break` and `continue` can be used.

-__Since you always go round a repeat loop at least once do you ever need to give it an else expression?__ Yes you may need to.
+__Since you always go round a repeat loop at least once do you ever need to give it an else expression?__ Yes, you may need to.
 A `continue` in the last iteration of a `repeat` loop needs to get a value from somewhere and an `else` expression is used for that.